neura-labs-ai/web/README.md

 # Engine

-The Code Library is a search engine for code snippets.
-It is built using Next.js and Tailwind CSS.
-It is currently in development.
+Mission: To provide developers of any level the research and tools required for proficiency in various programming languages and frameworks.

 ![Image](https://cdn.discordapp.com/attachments/1055666441103360011/1097325787385962546/e36c7c5f-618d-4c35-9469-318307922478.png)

 ## Getting Started

-Coming soon...
+To get started visit the [website](https://the-code-library.vercel.app) and sign in with your GitHub account.
+Once you have signed in you will be able to explore the engine and research topics.

+You can learn more about us on our [website](https://the-code-library.vercel.app/about).

+## Contributing

+For contributing to the engine please see the [contributing guide](https://the-code-library.vercel.app/contributing).

 ## Local Development

 Coming soon...

-## Live Sites
+## Live Sites Href's

-The production (main branch) url for the engine is https://the-code-library.vercel.app/
+The production (stable branch) url for the engine is https://the-code-library.vercel.app/

 The development (dev branch) url for the engine is https://the-code-library-preview.vercel.app/